 If only small branches are broken or dead, you can usually fix this through some simple pruning.
 If you prune properly, the tree will have a high chance of recovery.

 In trees that are naturally resistant to decay, if only a few major limbs are broken, the tree may be recoverable.
 A good example of this is live oak.
 This is a species of tree that is very good at resisting decay.
 Even with major branch damage, restoration is usually possible.
 Of course, the younger the tree, the more likely it can be restored.

 In decay-resistant trees, major canopy damage doesn’t always pose a problem either.
 These trees naturally recover well after storms, even with up to 3/4 of their small branches broken or removed.

 Smaller trees that are leaning or have fallen are good candidates for recovery.
 But keep in mind that this only applies to trees that have been planted recently or have a trunk diameter smaller than 4in.
 These trees can be put back in place or replanted, depending on the situation.
 For larger trees that you want to recover, contact the professionals.

 A small tree, however, shouldn’t be a problem for the homeowner to reestablish without any outside help.

 Here’s how to replant a small tree:

 Cleaning up tree damage and recovering trees on your property doesn’t have to be a major undertaking.
-Of course, the difficulty and duration of the job will depend on the severity of the storm damage, but in most cases a large number of trees are able to be recovered and restored to their former glory.
-If you’re concerned with a larger number of trees than you can deal with a tree service may be your best option.
+Of course, the difficulty and duration of the job will depend on the severity of the storm damage, but in most cases, a large number of trees are able to be recovered and restored to their former glory.
+If you’re concerned with a larger number of trees then you can deal with a tree service maybe your best option.